Royal London Asset Management Ltd. Sells 75 Shares of NVR, Inc. (NYSE:NVR)

-Several other large investors also recently modified their holdings of the stock.
-First Horizon Advisors Inc. grew its position in NVR by 4,650.0% during the third quarter.
-First Horizon Advisors Inc. now owns 190 shares of the construction company’s stock valued at $31,000 after buying an additional 186 shares during the period.
-Farmers & Merchants Investments Inc. lifted its stake in NVR by 133.3% in the third quarter.
-Farmers & Merchants Investments Inc. now owns 7 shares of the construction company’s stock valued at $34,000 after purchasing an additional 4 shares during the last quarter.
-Moors & Cabot Inc. grew its holdings in NVR by 39,900.0% during the third quarter.
-Moors & Cabot Inc. now owns 40,000 shares of the construction company’s stock valued at $43,000 after purchasing an additional 39,900 shares during the period.
-GPS Wealth Strategies Group LLC lifted its position in shares of NVR by 85.7% during the 3rd quarter.
-GPS Wealth Strategies Group LLC now owns 13 shares of the construction company’s stock valued at $62,000 after buying an additional 6 shares during the last quarter.
-Finally, Tobam grew its stake in shares of NVR by 160.0% during the 3rd quarter.
-Tobam now owns 13 shares of the construction company’s stock worth $62,000 after acquiring an additional 8 shares during the period.
-83.70% of the stock is currently owned by institutional investors.
+Several other institutional investors and hedge funds have also recently added to or reduced their stakes in the company.
+First Horizon Advisors Inc. boosted its position in shares of NVR by 4,650.0% during the third quarter.
+First Horizon Advisors Inc. now owns 190 shares of the construction company’s stock valued at $31,000 after purchasing an additional 186 shares in the last quarter.
+Farmers & Merchants Investments Inc. lifted its position in NVR by 133.3% during the third quarter.
+Farmers & Merchants Investments Inc. now owns 7 shares of the construction company’s stock valued at $34,000 after buying an additional 4 shares during the period.
+Moors & Cabot Inc. boosted its holdings in shares of NVR by 39,900.0% during the 3rd quarter.
+Moors & Cabot Inc. now owns 40,000 shares of the construction company’s stock valued at $43,000 after buying an additional 39,900 shares in the last quarter.
+GPS Wealth Strategies Group LLC grew its position in shares of NVR by 85.7% in the 3rd quarter.
+GPS Wealth Strategies Group LLC now owns 13 shares of the construction company’s stock worth $62,000 after buying an additional 6 shares during the period.
+Finally, Tobam increased its stake in shares of NVR by 160.0% in the 3rd quarter.
+Tobam now owns 13 shares of the construction company’s stock worth $62,000 after acquiring an additional 8 shares in the last quarter.
+Institutional investors own 83.70% of the company’s stock.

-NVR announced that its board has approved a stock buyback program on Wednesday, February 16th that authorizes the company to repurchase $500.00 million in shares.
-This repurchase authorization authorizes the construction company to purchase up to 2.8% of its shares through open market purchases.
-Shares repurchase programs are generally an indication that the company’s management believes its stock is undervalued.
+NVR announced that its board has approved a stock buyback plan on Wednesday, February 16th that allows the company to buyback $500.00 million in shares.
+This buyback authorization allows the construction company to buy up to 2.8% of its shares through open market purchases.
+Shares buyback plans are generally a sign that the company’s leadership believes its shares are undervalued.

-Several research analysts recently commented on NVR shares.
-KeyCorp raised their price objective on shares of NVR from $5,450.00 to $5,700.00 and gave the stock an “overweight” rating in a report on Tuesday, February 8th.
-UBS Group raised NVR from a “sell” rating to a “neutral” rating and increased their price objective for the stock from $4,825.00 to $5,500.00 in a report on Thursday, February 3rd.
-JPMorgan Chase & Co. lowered their price target on shares of NVR from $6,630.00 to $5,300.00 and set a “neutral” rating on the stock in a report on Thursday, March 10th.
+Several analysts recently weighed in on the company.
+JPMorgan Chase & Co. cut their price target on NVR from $6,630.00 to $5,300.00 and set a “neutral” rating on the stock in a research note on Thursday, March 10th.
+KeyCorp increased their target price on NVR from $5,450.00 to $5,700.00 and gave the stock an “overweight” rating in a research note on Tuesday, February 8th.
+UBS Group upgraded NVR from a “sell” rating to a “neutral” rating and raised their price target for the company from $4,825.00 to $5,500.00 in a report on Thursday, February 3rd.
 Finally, StockNews.com cut shares of NVR from a “buy” rating to a “hold” rating in a research note on Wednesday, March 2nd.
-Five research analysts have rated the stock with a hold rating and one has issued a buy rating to the company’s stock.
-Based on data from MarketBeat, NVR presently has an average rating of “Hold” and an average price target of $5,343.40.
+Five investment analysts have rated the stock with a hold rating and one has assigned a buy rating to the company.
+Based on data from MarketBeat.com, NVR presently has a consensus rating of “Hold” and a consensus target price of $5,343.40.

 NVR, Inc engages in the construction and sale of single-family detached homes, townhomes and condominium buildings.
 It operates through the Homebuilding and Mortgage Banking segments.
 The Homebuilding segment offers single-family detached homes, townhomes, and condominium buildings with many different home designs.